-Welcome to the third installment of my Christmas Hannukah bake-a-thon!
+Welcome to the third installment of my

 Have you ever had rugelach?
 Ever heard of them?
 They’re these awesome, petite crescents of cream cheese and butter dough wrapped around a filling such as cinnamon, nuts, or preserves.
 The fact that the dough is almost nothing but cream cheese and butter pretty much had me hooked.
 But I also saw an opportunity to inject a little deep-south peppery twist on this classic cookie.

 Pepper jelly.
 You know, the jalapeno-spiked stuff that gets poured over blocks of cream cheese?
 Turns out it’s a remedy for someone who bakes and eats lots of cookies and, quite frankly, needs a little help preventing palate fatigue (that’s Melissa Clark’s term, not mine, but it’s well-put).
 I was afraid these might be too spicy in the end, but they’re just spicy enough, and a welcome change of spice from the typical holiday range of cinnamon, clove, and nutmeg.
 I think you’ll like them.
 And let’s forge ahead and put pepper jelly in all kinds of sweet things!
 It’ll be a revolution.

 For this recipe, a food processor is best.
 The steel blade in the processor chops up the cream cheese, butter, and flour into tiny little crumbs, then somehow those crumbs start to cling together, and you end up with a large white ball of heavy, smooth dough, with your only expended effort being that of pushing some buttons.
 It’s clearly the way to go.
 I found other recipes online that use a stand mixer, so you might try that if that’s what you’ve got, but I’d cream the butter and cheese together first, then add the flour and salt.

 - 1 cup all-purpose flour